Contact us at 914-666-4665

 Pediatric Lyme Disease: Why Standard Protocols Fall Short Read More »

-Lyme Disease Seizures in Children: 4-Year-Old’s Story Lyme disease seizures in children are rare but serious.
+Can Lyme Disease Cause Seizures in Children?
+Can Lyme disease cause seizures in children?
+In rare but serious cases, the answer is yes.
 Lyme disease seizures in children can occur when infection affects the brain and nervous system, triggering inflammation that disrupts normal neurologic function.
-A 4-year-old boy developed status epilepticus requiring intubation—no warning, no fever, no obvious cause.
-When seizures didn’t
+In this case, a 4-year-old boy developed life-threatening seizures without

-Lyme Disease Seizures in Children: 4-Year-Old’s Story Read More »
+Can Lyme Disease Trigger Seizures in Children?
+A 4-Year-Old’s Story Read More »